b-yond-infinite-network/openstack-ansible-workloads/README.md

 - a proxy configuration, for the private nodes to be able to do updates and install new packages

 ## How to use
-> **Note:** These are currently configured to be used with an Internap Agile Cloud account.
+> **Note:** These are currently configured to be used with an OVH Openstack account.

 1. First, install Ansible:
    * On Ubuntu